EARLY EXPERIENCE ON ADULT RELATIONSHIPS

 Research has demonstrated that social and economic factors have a powerful influence on development.
 The strongest predictor of adult depression or anxiety in many cultures is growing up in a disadvantaged social class.
 For example, Mississippi has a more significant proportion of minority residents living in poverty than North Dakota, and the incidence of depression in Mississippi is three times that of North Dakota, according to the Centres for Disease Control.

 Therefore, Simpson and Sroufe's results may also be related to social and economic factors.
-Or, as Kagan hypothesised, it could also be that babies are born with innate social and unsociable temperaments, which direct the quality of a caregiver's parenting style.
+Or, as Kagan hypothesised, babies may be born with innate social and unsocial temperaments that shape the quality of a caregiver's parenting style.
 So, difficult babies cause insecure parenting (because they are grumpy), which is not the other way around, as most commonly inferred.

 Other variables may cause poor relationships.
 Marital and relationship dysfunction is not rare in Western society.
 40% of marriages end, and one could assume a proportion of intact marriages are unhappy.
 Indeed, childhood experiences are not solely to blame.
 Modern living is very stressful, and illness, loss of attraction, and a lack of rewards, for example, may be contributory.

-A03: VALIDITY OF THE STRANGE SITUATION AS A MEASURING TOOL
+VALIDITY ISSUES WITH THE STRANGE SITUATION AS A MEASURE OF ATTACHMENT

 The trouble with all the research listed above is that it relies on the strange situation (SS) as the tool for measuring attachment.
 This tool is not without criticisms.
-Many psychologists believe that the peculiar situation is not a scientific way to measure attachment anyway, as the validity of some of Ainsworth’s techniques and categories was questionable.
+Many psychologists believe that the peculiar situation is not a scientifically valid way to measure attachment, as the validity of some of Ainsworth’s techniques and categories was questionable.
 She didn’t include disorganised attachment, and she operationalised resistance very poorly.
 It changed meaning when interpreted by Japanese researchers, and many psychologists are unsure if resistant parenting is confusing or clingy.

-Therefore, we cannot assume that the study participants who used the strange situation had valid assessments of their attachment type.
+Therefore, we cannot assume that the study participants who underwent the Strange Situation had valid assessments of their attachment type.
 This means that Simpson and Sroufe's findings cannot conclusively support the idea that early attachment style leads to, for example, fear of intimacy in close relationships.
 Fear of intimacy in close relationships could be down to autism, high testosterone, or other factors not connected to upbringing.

-The relationship-continuity-hypothesis is culturally biased as it assumes that people in all cultures are free to have short-term relationships or divorce their spouses.
-Most of the world has arranged marriages with low rates of divorce.
+The relationship-continuity hypothesis is culturally biased as it assumes that people in all cultures are free to have short-term relationships or divorce their spouses.
+Most of the world has arranged marriages, with low divorce rates.
 According to this theory, this would mean that collectivist countries have more securely attached children.
-It could also mean that leaving or staying in an arranged marriage has little to do with relationship satisfaction and childhood experience, and more with the values and customs of collectivist cultures, e.g., supporting your family before your individualistic desires.
+It could also mean that whether to leave or stay in an arranged marriage has little to do with relationship satisfaction and childhood experience, and more with the values and customs of collectivist cultures, e.g., prioritising your family over your individualistic desires.
 This means that this theory is ethnocentric and low in ecological validity.

-This theory is biased, as it does not distinguish between male and female relationship experiences.
-The fact that there may be essential gender differences is supported as more males are classified as avoidantly attached than females.
+This theory is biased because it does not distinguish between male and female experiences of relationships.
+The fact that there may be essential gender differences is supported by the fact that more males are classified as avoidantly attached than females.
 Avoidant attachment types are very similar to men with extremely high testosterone levels, which might explain why more males fall into this category. e.g., extremely independent, self-directed, and often uncomfortable with intimacy.
 They are also commitment-phobes and experts at rationalising their way out of intimate situations.
 There are many similarities between avoidantly attached individuals and alpha males.
 This suggests that attachment style may be influenced by gender and thus nature, not their caregivers' attachment style.

 This deterministic theory suggests that individuals with poor attachment experiences cannot form successful relationships.
 This is quite depressing, as it means people will fail at connecting with others.

 This theory has many real-life applications for social policy.
 It has massive implications for the current government guidelines on childcare ratios in nurseries.
-It also has the potential to teach vulnerable parents how to bond with their babies, which has long-term benefits for society.
+It also has the potential to help vulnerable parents bond with their babies, which has long-term benefits for society.

 Yet, statistics on relationship duration and divorce in the West would suggest that relationship longevity is not the norm, so vast numbers of people are now insecurely attached, or norms surrounding relationships are changing.
 This means that the assumption that short-term relationships may be linked to an insecure childhood is wrong.
 It may just be that people are more willing to experiment with other types of relationships: e.g., polygamy, singletons, living apart and flings.

 The abovementioned ideas suggest that the central idea in Hazan and Shaver’s theory may be wrong.
-For example, people do not have to believe in “true love” to have successful relationships; what if they are evolutionary psychologists or scientists?
+For example, people do not have to believe in “true love” to have successful relationships; what about evolutionary psychologists or scientists?

 Evolutionary and biological psychologists do not believe longevity is the norm for many animal species.
 Although many animals seem to engage in long-term relationships, they also engage in infidelity, illegitimate offspring, and even infanticide.
 Research suggests that humans are often no different.
 This means that Hazan and Shaver may be wrong in assuming that monogamy is a valid way to test relationship success.